 There is a long-standing debate over the difference between the social sciences and the physical sciences.
 It’s clear that economics is a social science.
-As such, many of the tools that we use in the physical sciences will simply not work.
+As such, many of the tools we use in the physical sciences will simply not work.
 One of the tools is the bell-shaped curve or normal distribution.

 Normal distribution is an appropriate way to measure a natural phenomenon.
 For instance, let’s say we put 50,000 adult, American males in a football stadium.
 Using normal distribution, it would be appropriate to say that the height of those adult males would be distributed around 70 inches with a standard deviation of plus or minus two.
 Weight and height would be normally distributed, too, among the males in the stadium.